How Town's draw with Swansea has affected relegation odds

 Huddersfield Town's Saturday stalemate with Swansea City was ultimately two points dropped rather than a point gained with the visitors playing 80 minutes with 10 men at the John Smith’s Stadium.

-David Wagner’s side enjoyed 81 per cent of possession and hit the woodwork three times, but were unable to breach the visitors’ defences and now remain just three points above the relegation zone.
+David Wagner’s side enjoyed 81 per cent of possession and hit the woodwork three times, but were unable to breach the visitors’ defences and now remain just four points above the relegation zone.

 The Terriers remain unaltered at 9/4 with BetVictor for the drop, but results elsewhere proved favourable with both West Ham United and Southampton dragged back into the relegation picture after their weekend defeats to Burnley and Newcastle United respectively.